KEEPING IT COOL: SMART TIPS TO MAKE ICE LAST LONGER ON YOUR FISHING TRIP

 THE SUN IS YOUR ENEMY

 It doesn’t take a genius to know that heat melts ice.
 So, to make ice last longer, it’s important to keep your icebox away from direct sunlight.
 When choosing a spot in the boat for your cooler, go for one that’s protected by shade and has good airflow.
-Don’t keep in an enclosed space as these can turn into ovens in the heat.
 If you don’t have a covered area for it, putting a wet towel over and around it is a good alternative.